 Legion Whey+ Benefits and Effectiveness

-This is a pretty low-calorie whey product and while it’s not a zero-carb, zero-fat grass-fed isolate like, say, Xwerks, it’s certainly suitable for folks following a low-carb or low-fat diet.
+This is a pretty low-calorie whey product, and while it’s not a zero-carb, zero-fat grass-fed isolate like some other brands, it’s certainly suitable for folks following a low-carb or low-fat diet.
 Whey+ provides high quality whey protein and it’s cold processed, which means the protein hasn’t been denatured from heat.
 Denatured protein isn’t bad for us and it digests and absorbs just fine, but there are nonetheless plenty of people who prefer cold processed protein powder.

-But Whey+ nonetheless contains a few ingredients that you don’t usually find in all-natural wheys, namely soy lecithin and xanthan gum.
-The gum in particular can cause flatulence in some people, which is one reason a lot of supplement companies include digestive enzymes with their protein powders.
+But Whey+ contains a few ingredients that you don’t usually find in all-natural wheys, namely soy lecithin and xanthan gum.
+The gum in particular can cause digestive discomfort and issues such as bloating and gassiness in some people, which is one reason a lot of supplement companies include digestive enzymes with their protein powders.
 Whey+ doesn’t have digestive enzymes, so if you’re extremely sensitive to soy or gum, it might not be the right product for you.

 Anyone who’s tired of clumpy whey that doesn’t mix well because it was made without lecithin will be glad to learn that the soy lecithin in Legion Whey+ makes it mix and dissolve very easily.

-I liked Legion Whey+ for a few reasons.
-It’s not totally paleo or grass-fed, but it’s still made without artificial flavors or sweeteners and it’s cheaper than most all-natural whey proteins.
-If you’re wary of artificial sweeteners but don’t care about soy, this is a great pick.
+Legion Whey+ is a lean protein powder that comes in two tub sizes — two pounds and five pounds with 14 and six flavor options respectively.
+It’s not totally paleo or grass-fed, but it’s still made without artificial flavors or sweeteners, and it’s cheaper than most all-natural whey isolate proteins at about $2.00 per serving.
+If you’re wary of artificial sweeteners and like the idea of free roaming Irish cows supplying your whey, this is a great pick.